caochao39/tare_planner/README.md

 ## Application

 TARE Planner was used by the [CMU-OSU Team](https://www.subt-explorer.com) in attending [DARPA Subterranean Challenge](https://www.subtchallenge.com).
-The team won 1st place in Tunnel Circuit, 2nd place in Urban Circuit, and 4th place in the final competition.
-Below is our result from Urban Circuit which took place in Satsop Nuclear Plant, WA.
+In the final competition which took place in Louisville Mega Cavern, KY, the team's robots accurately mapped the most number of areas on the site (26/28 sectors) among all the teams, winning a "Most Sectors Explored Award".
+The numbers indicate the strength of our system in autonomous exploration.
+Below is the result from Urban Circuit which took place in Satsop Nuclear Plant, WA.
 Our vehicle traveled over 886m in 1458s to explore the site, fully autonomously.
 <p align="center">
   <img src="img/urban.jpg" alt="Urban Circuit" width="50%"/>
 </p>